ellisonleao/magictools/README.md

 - :tada: [Libgdx Texture Packer](https://github.com/libgdx/libgdx/wiki/Texture-packer) - Texture Packer built into Libgdx
 - :free: [Littera](http://kvazars.com/littera) - Bitmap font generator
 - :free: [ShoeBox](http://renderhjs.net/shoebox/) - Adobe Air based app with game and ui related tools.
-- :tada: [Sprite Sheet Packer](https://github.com/nickgravelyn/SpriteSheetPacker/) - Combine multiple images into a single sprite sheet and generate a txt map of it.
 - :money_with_wings: [TexturePacker](https://www.codeandweb.com/texturepacker) - Great spritesheet creation editor.
 - :tada: [Tilesplit](https://github.com/AlexPoulsen/tilesplit) - CLI text-based tilesheet splitter and namer.
 Turn a spritesheet into many separate files with names you pick, or not if you don't care.
 Support templates and textures that are not all the same size.